TYPO3GmbH/ext-file-variants/README.md

 - History
 -- sys_file_metadata keeps track about changing input fields, but it seems not about changing files.
 Check that.
 -- File records must not be replaced, but rather soft deleted in order to provide rollback.
 Check that.
+-- probably no ressurection of file records possible. sys_file accepts no soft delete, the driver immediately does an unlink to the file.
+There is something about the recycler, maybe this can be used.
+Investigate.

 Limits: